libfuse/pyfuse3/rst/data.rst

 .. py:data:: RENAME_NOREPLACE

    A flag that may be passed to the `~Operations.rename` handler.
-When passed, the handler must replace an existing target.
+When passed, the handler must not replace an existing target.

 .. py:data:: default_options